-An initial consultation and engagement exercise has been completed with residents of Teviot Avenue with the results shaping the proposals to date.
+An extensive initial consultation and engagement exercise has been completed with residents of Blackshots Estate with the results reported to Cabinet in December 2022.
 An initial analysis of feedback received highlights that the redevelopment of the estate is expected to have a positive impact for the health and wellbeing of residents.